-Growing well in part shade Abelia schumannii does not have the glossy foliage as its relatives, however its rosy pink flowers are more attractive.
-Although promoted as growing well in full sun we believe it does perform a little better with some protection from the hot afternoon sun.
+Growing well in part shade Abelia schumannii does not have the glossy foliage as its relatives; however, its rosy pink flowers are more attractive.
+Although promoted as growing well in full sun, we believe it performs better with some protection from the hot afternoon sun.

-Flowers are funnel shaped and fragrant they appear in late spring through summer.
-Use at the rear of the garden border, as a specimen or as a dividing plant in the border, also useful to grow beneath larger trees.
+Flowers are funnel-shaped and fragrant.
+They appear in late spring through summer.
+Use at the rear of the garden border, as a specimen or as a dividing plant in the border.
+They are also useful to grow beneath larger trees.

 Care

-This plant is also promoted as evergreen and semi-deciduous, this simply means that depending how cold the winter is will determine how much foliage Abelia schumannii drops.
-Warmer climates, colder winters will make a difference.
+This plant is also promoted as evergreen and semi-deciduous.
+This simply means that depending how cold the winter is will determine how much foliage Abelia schumannii drops.
+Warmer climates and colder winters will make a difference.

-Reaching a height of around 2m with a similar spread, consider that this pretty plant is native to the low mountain forests of Sichuan.
-It does cope with dry conditions, however at this height things are a little cooler.
-A humus rich moist well drained soil is best.
+Reaching a height of around 2m with a similar 2-3m spread, consider that this pretty plant is native to the low mountain forests of Sichuan.
+It does cope with dry conditions; however, things are a little cooler at this low mountain height.
+A humus-rich, moist, well-drained soil is best.

 Pruning Abelia schumannii

-Can be hard pruned every 4 – 5 years although we recommend removing 1/3 of the canes every year or two once established.
+It can be hard pruned every 4 – 5 years, although we recommend removing 1/3 of the canes every year or two once established.

 This regular pruning of part of the plant is a better approach than most.

-Water Abelia schumannii in with liquid seaweed fertilizer and keep watered during the first summer.
+Water Abelia schumannii in with liquid seaweed fertilizer and keep it watered during the first summer.

 Mulch around plants to retain moisture.